en de

 Image credit: Etcı Kitchen in Brighton

-Etcı Kitchen opens up a culinary journey through the tastes and aromas of Turkey.
-Particularly recommended here are the mixed platters for sharing, which are available in different variations for 2 – 5 people.
-However, visitors should definitely save a little room for dessert, as the dessert menu looks simply too tempting!
+Etcı Kitchen offers a culinary journey through the tastes and aromas of Turkey.
+Particularly recommended are the mixed platters for sharing, available in different variations for 2 to 5 people.
+Visitors should definitely save room for dessert, as the menu looks simply too tempting!

-What once began in 1997 on a small scale in Turkey is now, over 25 years later, an excellent restaurant with an unusual and modern style in Brighton.
+What began in 1997 on a small scale in Turkey is now, over 25 years later, an excellent restaurant with a unique and modern style in Brighton.

 Tip #9: Las Iguanas